 While high-impact acrylic is incredibly durable, proper care is essential for longevity.
 Remind patients that even the strongest materials have their limits.
 One of the key benefits of an AvaDent monolithic denture is that it’s stronger and less porous, which contributes to better hygiene and simpler long-term maintenance.
 However, patients should still avoid using hot water, which can warp the acrylic, and steer clear of abrasive cleaning materials or harsh chemicals.
 It’s also helpful to explain that while these dentures may have a higher initial cost, their durability often makes them more economical over time by reducing the need for frequent repairs or replacements.
 Storing the digital file also makes creating a spare or replacement incredibly simple.

-When to Schedule a Follow-Up Appointment
+When Should Patients Schedule a Follow-Up?

 Patients need to know when to reach out for professional help.
 Encourage them to schedule an appointment immediately if their dentures feel loose, cause discomfort, or show any signs of damage like cracks or chips.
 Self-repair attempts can cause irreparable harm.
 It’s also vital to stress the importance of regular dental check-ups.
 These visits allow you to check the fit of the denture, examine their oral tissues for any signs of irritation, and provide a professional cleaning.
 You can offer personalized advice and make minor adjustments that ensure their dentures remain comfortable and functional for years to come, protecting both their smile and their overall health.